-In combination with the new Sunny Portal powered by ennexOS, the Data Manager M optimizes communication, monitoring and control of PV systems with up to 25 SMA devices.
-Based on the new IoT platform for energy management, ennexOS from SMA, the Data Manager M not only replaces the SMA Cluster Controller S, but its expandability also means that it is already well-equipped to handle the new business models of the energy market of the future.
-For example, it is the ideal professional system interface for electric utility companies, direct marketers, service technicians and PV system operators.
+In combination with the Sunny Portal powered by ennexOS, the Data Manager M enables monitoring, management and gridcompliant power control in decentralized PV systems.
+Thanks to flexible expansion options, the Data Manager M is already well-equipped for business models in the energy market of the future.
+Whether as a cost-effective Lite variant for smaller systems with up to five devices and 30 kVA, or as an expanded solution for up to 50 devices and 2.5 MVA — the Data Manager is the ideal professional system interface for electric utility companies, direct sellers, service technicians and PV system operators.

 Quick and easy

 Reliable and convenient